 Hybrid cloud benefits and use cases

-- Hybrid cloud is also particularly valuable for dynamic or highly changeable workloads.
+- Hybrid cloud is great for dynamic or highly changeable workloads.
 For example, a transactional order entry system that experiences significant demand spikes around the holiday season is a good hybrid cloud candidate.
-The application could run in private cloud, but use cloud bursting to access additional computing resources from a public cloud when computing demands spike.
+The application could run in a private cloud, but use cloud bursting to access additional computing resources from a public cloud when computing demands spike.

-- Hybrid cloud also enables an enterprise to use broader mix of IT services.
-For example, a business might run a mission-critical workload within a private cloud, but use the database or archival services of a public cloud provider.
+- Hybrid cloud also enables an enterprise to use a broader mix of IT services.
+For example, a business might run a mission-critical workload within a private cloud but use a public cloud provider’s database or archival services.